opiy-org/asterisk-ari-php/README.md

 #### Web socket client

-Connect to Asterisk and subscribes to a Stasis application.
-Following example shows how to define an application and how to handle a specific incoming event, which is related to the application.
+Connects to Asterisk and subscribes to a Stasis application.
+The following example shows how to define an application and how to handle a specific incoming event, which is emitted by a channel that is part of the application context.

 In this case we are handling a `StasisStart` event.